Top 20 Things to Do in Bangkok For Malaysians (2025 Guide)

 From Bangkok’s most important attraction to its most iconic and alluring.
 Wat Arun’s 80-metre tall central tower, the Phra Prang, towers above everything else in the complex and is easily recognisable even from far away.

 If you make it to the top of the tower, you’ll be treated to incredible views of the Chao Phraya River, with the aforementioned Grand Palace standing majestically in the background.
 Apart from the spectacular panoramic view, Wat Arun’s tower is also famous for the many mosaic stones which adorn the structure.
-These enigmatic stones tell represent the life journey of Buddha from birth to death.
+These enigmatic stones represent the life journey of Buddha from birth to death.

 Interestingly though, the temple was named after a Hindu deity: Aruna, god of the dawn.
 Despite its nickname as the Temple of the Dawn, Wat Arun is actually most alluring in the evening, when it is illuminated by hundreds of golden lights!